ViewSonic Library > Tech > Buyer's Guides > How to Choose a Gaming Monitor on a Budget

 Refresh Rate and Response Time

-The refresh rate is like your gaming monitor’s heartbeat.
+Refresh rate is like your gaming monitor’s heartbeat.
 It describes how often the image on the screen refreshes each second.
-While high refresh rates deliver smooth and blur-free visuals – ideal for intense action – they demand some serious muscle from your graphics card.
-Fortunately, today, budget-friendly gaming monitors with a high refresh rate, often exceeding 144Hz, extend quality gaming experiences to casual gamers.
+While high refresh rates deliver smooth and blur-free visuals that are ideal for intense action, they demand some serious muscle from your graphics card.
+Fortunately, budget-friendly gaming monitors these days have high refresh rates often exceeding 144Hz, extending quality visual experiences to more gamers.

-Additionally, Adaptive Sync technologies, such as G-Sync for NVIDIA GPUs and FreeSync for AMD GPUs, can improve your gaming experience.
+Additionally, Adaptive Sync technologies such as G-Sync for NVIDIA GPUs and FreeSync for AMD GPUs improve your gaming experience.
 They synch the monitor’s refresh rate with your gaming device’s graphics card output to reduce screen tearing and stuttering for smoother visuals.
-The good news is that you don’t need to dig too deep in your pockets to find a gaming monitor with Adaptive Sync.
-Just ensure that the monitor’s Adaptive Sync is compatible with your gaming device.
+The good news is that you don’t need to overspend to find a gaming monitor with Adaptive Sync.
+Just ensure that the monitor’s Adaptive Sync features work with your gaming devices.

 Finding the perfect gaming monitor to match your budget and preferences is no small feat, but we’ve got your back.
 Here’s the lowdown on what features to look out for based on your gaming style: